Is repeat use of emergency contraception safe?

 What chances do I have of getting pregnant?

-EC is a special formulation of hormones used in birth control that is taken within 120 hours of sex to prevent pregnancy.
-However, it’s most effective when taken as soon as possible.
-While repeat use of EC has no known health risks, you may already be familiar with temporary side effects when you took them last; some women may have changes in the amount, duration, and timing of their next period, while others may experience nausea and vomiting.
-EC is not designed to be used as a regular form of contraception; however using EC twice in a couple of months won't harm you.
+EC pills are a special formulation of hormones that are taken within 120 hours of sex to prevent pregnancy.
+However, if taking the levonorgestrel EC, it’s most effective when taken as soon as possible.
+While repeat use of EC has no known health risks, you may already be familiar with temporary side effects when you took them last; some people may have changes in the amount, duration, and timing of their next period, while others may experience nausea and vomiting.
+EC isn’t designed to be used as a regular form of contraception.
+However using EC twice in a couple of months doesn’t have any reported effects.

 Best of luck making your decision,